rbowen/presentations/apache_way/slides.md

 Note:

-- Not authority to act autonomously - community must still agree
+- Not authority to act autonomously - community must still agree to decisions
 - Privileges: commit, and a vote in direction
-- All votes hold same weight - no technical lead
+- All votes hold same weight - no technical lead (This can be frustrating sometimes, but overall ensures that a project is independent from external influence.)
 - Commuity must agree on direction, individuals make it happen

 ---